zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “presentation” (presentation) is usually some inf ormation that is given to someone that includes both sound and visual informa tion.
 A presentation at your office, where you work, might be someone standing u p in front of you and talking about information, giving you information and showi ng you things.
 That’s a “presentation.”
 “The audio on the new presentation, ” according to Young, “is really awful.”
 Silvia says, “Really?”
 She’s surpris ed.
 She then says, “Let me listen to it.”
 “Oh,” she says, “the volume fluctuates and keeps cutting out.”
 The “volume” (volume) of something is how loud it is.
 It is a me asure of how much sound is being produced, we could say.

 We talk about a “high volume” and a “low volume.”
 S omething that is on “low volume” is not very loud.
-If you want to increase t he volume, we would use the phrasal verb “turn it up” or “turn up the volume.”
+If you want to increase the volume, we would use the phrasal verb “turn it up” or “turn up the volume.”
 “To turn up the volume” means to increase the volume, to make something louder.
 T he opposite would be “to turn down (down) the volume.”
 Here, the volume “flu ctuates” (fluctuates).
 “To fluctuate” means to vary – to increase and then dec rease, but not in a constant or steady way, to go up and down unpredictably.

 The phrasal verb “to cut (cut) out” can mean simply  to stop, but here it means for the sound to stop temporarily and then to begin aga in.
 If someone says the audio is “cutting out,” he means you can hear it and then  suddenly you can’t hear it, and then you can hear it again.
-You know, what happ ens sometimes when you are listening to your music through your headphones  or your earbuds on your phone, and suddenly you can’t hear the music, and t hen you can hear the music.
+You know, what happ ens sometimes when you are listening to your music through your headphones  or your earbuds on your phone, and suddenly you can’t hear the music, and then you can hear the music.
 That’s usually because you have a bad connection, p erhaps.
 The wire is bad.
 That’s what we mean by audio “cutting out.”

 Silvia says, “We even have long periods,” or long a mounts of time, “of dead (dead) air (air).”
 “Dead air” is usually a phrase w e associate with television or radio, when there is suddenly no sound.
 You can’t h ear anything.
 That is usually because there is some technical problem at the radi o station.
-Well, in this presentation, which was recorded electronically, th ere are times when there is dead air – and that of course is not good.
+Well, in this presentation, which was recorded electronically, there are times when there is dead air – and that of course is not good.

 Young says, “That’s only one of the many problems.
 Keep listening and you’ll hear lots of static in the background.”
 “Static” (s tatic) is noise in a recording that you don’t want there.
 Here’s an example of static t hat, if you’re old enough to remember, you might have heard on what we used to c all a “record player,” something that played old vinyl albums.
 Listen. [st atic] That’s an example of static.
 There is static, Young says, “in the backgr ound” (background).